Slop on sunscreen│Pania he kirīmi pare tīkākā I mua I te putanga ki waho I te whare

 The problem is usually not the product, but how you use it.

 Also be sure to check that your sunscreen meets the Australian and New Zealand Standard.
 Look on the label for the message 'complies with AS/NZS 2604' or something similar.
-Australian sunscreen sold in NZ may only have a 5 digit number that looks like 'L 12345'.
+Australian sunscreen sold in Aotearoa New Zealand may only have a 5 digit regulatory number that looks like 'L 12345'.
 This information means that the sunscreen ingredients meet requirements and will provide protection.

 Yes.
-Sunscreen helps protect against UV damage (sunburn and tanning), as well as helping prevent skin cancer.
+Sunscreen helps protect against UV radiation damage (sunburn and skin damage), as well as helping prevent skin cancer.
 Use sunscreen on uncovered skin.
-Slip into shade and wear SunSmart clothing (including a wide-brimmed hat and close fitting sunglasses).
-Slip, Slop, Slap, and Wrap.

 Use the Sun Protection System 4